yt-project/yt/doc/source/analyzing/fields.rst

 Every particle will contain both a ``particle_position`` and ``particle_velocity`` that tracks the position and velocity (respectively) in code units.

-..
-FIXME: Update the following sections to reflect differences in yt-4.0.

 .. _deposited-particle-fields: